here), whilst Wine Doctor Chris Kissack raised the question of bloggers doing it just for the free wine, so to speak (see here).

-As a result, I like to keep things simple, ethical and open; I have a Blog Principles and Samples Policy which explicitly states that all purchases are my own unless otherwise indicated.
+As a result, I like to keep things simple, ethical and open; I have a Blog Principles and Samples Policy.

 Like Chris Kissack, I was also recently approached by a company with a request to put certain wording into a review in order to get a money-off voucher.
 I was not asked to conceal any of the requests made of me, but I decided to decline anyway for other reasons.